intelia-agility/mlspecialisation/usecase2/README.md

 ## Conclusion

 Compared to the most openly available Black Friday analysis, this case study produced higher performance.
 The lessons we learned from the case study were:
+1. Business goal understanding is pivotal in machine learning solution design.
-1. Using target encoding to deal with high-dimensional categorical data features is a good idea.
+2. Using target encoding to deal with high-dimensional categorical data features is a good idea.
+It can mitigate the high-dimension data problem for generic models.
-2. The user_id and product_id are generally considered low-importance features; however, with the help of proper business requirement analysis and the right solution, we can discover important patterns from the interactions between the user and product.
+3. The user_id and product_id are generally considered low-importance features; however, with the help of proper business requirement analysis and the right solution, we can discover important patterns from the interactions between the user and product.
 The information was so rich that it outweighed the information in all other data features.

-The case study didn't go deeper to get the best performance because of time and budget constraints.
+The case study didn't dive deep to get the best performance because of time and budget constraints.
 Things to consider in further performance enhancement are:
 1. Deep learning outperforms all other models.
 It only uses the user_id and product_id.
 It is worth including the embedding of other features
 2. The DNN model only has one fully connected layer.
 Probably, performance can increase with a more sophisticated model
+3. The best performing recomender system has a inherent limitation: all the user and item must pre-exist in the training data, and there must be at least certain level interactions in history.
+Otherwise, the model can't find any pattern.
+This is called cold-start problem because the solution can't deal with new user and new item.
+We didn't touch how to solve the cold-start problem in this case study.
+The general solution is to use two models so that when the user and item are new to the system, the solution falls back to general prediction model.

 ## Resources